-NA - Data not available for July 2010 and after.
+NA - Data reported is indicative of irrigation overspray with daily reported amounts ranging from 0.01 to 0.03 from spring into summer.

-- 1. Water Year is defined as Oct.
+1. Water Year is defined as Oct.
 1 of previous year through Sept.
-30 of the current year. - 2.
-Percent of Normal, calculated using the period of record annual averages for the #151.1. - \ Voluntary gauge data collection occurs in July of each year, and the remainder of WY rainfall is assumed to be zero.
+30 of the current year.

+2. Percent of Normal, calculated using the period of record annual mean for gauge #151.1.

+Voluntary gauge data collection occurs in July of each year, and rainfall is assumed to be zero for the remainder of the WY (July, August, and September) or CY (July through December).